joeyshi12/joeyshi.xyz/content/projects/visualizing_tech_salaries.md

 ## Data Dictionary

-The following data was processed from [Salaries for Jobs in Data Science and Tech](https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries):
+The following data was processed from [Salaries for Jobs in Data Science and Tech](https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries) (removed):

 | Attribute         | Type         | Cardinality/Range |
 |-------------------|--------------|-------------------|